iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Executable, Data-Grounded, and Broadly Exploratory Code-Driven AutoML

 In \tool, we formalize AutoML as a constrained code generation task.
-Given a task description $\mathcal{T}$ and a dataset $\mathcal{D}$, the objective is to synthesize an optimal executable pipeline $\mathcal{S}^*$ that maximizes a performance metric $\mathcal{M}_\mathcal{T}$ (e.g., accuracy, F1-score) on $\mathcal{D}$, subject to logical and resource constraints $\mathcal{C}$.
+Given a task description $\mathcal{T}$ and an available training dataset $\mathcal{D}_{train}$, the objective is to synthesize an optimal executable pipeline $\mathcal{S}^*$ that maximizes a performance metric $\mathcal{M}_\mathcal{T}$ (e.g., accuracy, F1-score) on held-out or evaluation data $\mathcal{D}_{test}$, subject to logical and resource constraints $\mathcal{C}$.
 Formally:

-where $\mathbb{S}$ is the space of all syntactically valid scripts, and $\llbracket \mathcal{S} \rrbracket$ denotes the operational semantics (execution) of script $\mathcal{S}$.
-Meanwhile, $\mathcal{V}_{exec}(\cdot)$ denotes a runtime verification function ensuring data flow consistency and execution integrity.
-To solve this optimization efficiently without exhaustive enumeration, we define the search strategy as an iterative \textit{refinement process}: the search space $\mathbb{S}$ is structurally pruned by a generated strategic blueprint, while the optimization terminates when constraints $\mathcal{C}$ (e.g., debugging budget or time limits) are satisfied.

-Figure~\ref{fig:framework_overview} provides an overview of the \tool framework.
-The framework is designed to overcome the fragility inherent in monolithic script generation.
-We decompose this optimization process into a hierarchical multi-agent system governed by three distinct design phases: \textit{Code-Guided Planning}, \textit{Code-Modular Implementation}, and \textit{Code-Verifiable Integration}.
-Specifically, \tool initiates with a perception layer, where specialized agents analyze task semantics and profile the data to ground the \textit{Guideline Agent}, which then synthesizes a strategic blueprint.
-This blueprint governs specialized two \textit{Coding Agents} (Data \textit{Preprocessing} and \textit{Modeling}) that independently implement modular components bound by strict interface contracts.
-Finally, an \textit{Assembler Agent} orchestrates the dynamic integration of these modules, while a \textit{Debugging Agent} enforces physical feasibility through iterative debugging and contract verification, ensuring a robust, executable pipeline.